SEC Mandatory Climate Risk Disclosure Rules Explainer and Fact Sheet - Last Updated: June 27, 2023

 2. Other SEC registrants

-"We are proposing to require disclosures about climate-related risks and metrics reflecting those risks because this information can have an impact on public companies’ financial performance or position and may be material to investors in making investment or voting decisions," writes the SEC.
+"We are proposing to require disclosures about climate-related risks and metrics reflecting those risks because this information can have an impact on public companies’ financial performance or position and may be material to investors in making investment or voting decisions" writes the SEC.

-TCFD's four core reporting pillars are:
+The ISSB and TCFD's four core climate risk reporting pillars are:

 1. Governance